NGEET/fates-users-guide/docs/source/user/Land-use-Namelist-Options.md

-# Land Use and harvest
+# Land Use and Harvest

 The land use settings in FATES can be controlled via a namelist setting: